Unconventional superconductivity mediated by exciton density wave fluctuations

-The recent advent of artificial, synthetic platforms have provided a fertile ground for the controlled exploration of a myriad of strongly-correlated electronic phases of matter \cite{andrei2021marvels,Nuckolls_2024}.
-Remarkably, in a number of synthetic multilayer graphene and transition metal dichalcogenide (TMD) systems, fascinating phenomena -- including electron nematicity, exciton condensates, superconductivity, strange metallicity, and quantum anomalous Hall effects -- have already been discovered, in some cases in a single system (for a sample of papers, see Refs. \cite{cao_pablo_ci_tbg, cao_pablo_sc_tbg,sharpe2019emergent, serlin2020intrinsic, wu2021chern, sc_nematicity_tbg, oh2021evidence, fci_tbg_2021, linear_t_2019, sm_tbg_pablo, sm_tbg_efetov, feng_wang_abc_tlg, Nuckolls_2023, lu2023fractionalquantumanomaloushall, han2024signatureschiralsuperconductivityrhombohedral,tang2019wse2ws2moiresuperlatticesnew, Regan_2020, Wang_2020, Li_2021_tmd, Huang_2021, Li_2021, Ghiotto_2021, Zhao_2023, cai2023signatures, park2023observation, tao_vc_qah_tmd, kang2024observationfractionalquantumspin,liu2024opticalsignaturesinterlayerelectron}).
+The recent advent of artificial, synthetic platforms have provided a fertile ground for the controlled exploration of a myriad of strongly-correlated electronic phases of matter.
+Remarkably, in a number of synthetic multilayer graphene and transition metal dichalcogenide (TMD) systems, fascinating phenomena -- including electron nematicity, exciton condensates, superconductivity, strange metallicity, and quantum anomalous Hall effects -- have already been discovered, in some cases in a single system (for a sample of papers see Refs. \cite{cao_pablo_ci_tbg, cao_pablo_sc_tbg,sharpe2019emergent, serlin2020intrinsic, wu2021chern, sc_nematicity_tbg, oh2021evidence, fci_tbg_2021, linear_t_2019, sm_tbg_pablo, sm_tbg_efetov, feng_wang_abc_tlg, Nuckolls_2023, lu2023fractionalquantumanomaloushall, han2024signatureschiralsuperconductivityrhombohedral,tang2019wse2ws2moiresuperlatticesnew, Regan_2020, Wang_2020, Li_2021_tmd, Huang_2021, Li_2021, Ghiotto_2021, Zhao_2023, cai2023signatures, park2023observation, tao_vc_qah_tmd, kang2024observationfractionalquantumspin,liu2024opticalsignaturesinterlayerelectron}); for overarching reviews on graphene and TMD based \moire materials see Refs. \cite{manzeli20172d, andrei2021marvels,Nuckolls_2024} ).
 These systems afford a level of tunability and control that is arguably unparalleled, especially when compared to archetypal strong-correlated systems where one is largely restricted to chemical doping or pressure tuning for the more stoichiometrically rigid systems.
 Synthetic platforms, on the other hand, possess additional knobs, such as an external electric (displacement) field or an intra-layer dependent bias potential, that can be applied, which open a new avenue into the types of phases that can be realized as well as possible phase transitions \cite{song_phasetransitions_2024}.
-Compounded with the variety of heterostructure combinations, a rich variety of correlated phases can be realized and studied in a deliberate fashion, which may help to shine light on the outstanding questions in the field of strong-correlated electronic systems.
+Compounded with the variety of heterostructure combinations, a rich variety of correlated phases can be realized and studied in a deliberate fashion, which may help to shine light on the outstanding questions in the field of strongly-correlated electronic systems.